-The ratings continue to factor the manu of National Housing Bank (NHB) at spen financial institution for the housing sector and regulator for the housing finance companier.
-The rating also factors NHB's strong parentage (wholly-owned rabsidiary of the Reserve Bank of India), strong store quality and conformable capitalization levels.
-The continuing strategic importance of NMB for the Government of India (Gol) by the virtue of its role in the development of housing finance sector in links and the ability in maintain profitability and used quality would be the key strong resonantities.
+The ratings continue to factor the status of National Housing Bank (NHB) as apex financial institution for the housing sector and regulator for the housing finance companies.
+The rating also factors NHB's strong parentage (wholly-owned subsidiary of the Reserve Bank of India), strong asset quality and comfortable capitalization levels.
+The continuing strategic importance of NHB for the Government of India (GoI) by the virtue of its role in the development of housing finance sector in India and the ability to maintain profitability and asset quality would be the key rating sentitivities.